ChildMindInstitute/mindlogger-backend/docs/migration-guide.rst

 The ``@access.cookie`` decorator has been removed.
 To allow cookie authentication on an endpoint, include ``cookie=True`` as a parameter to one of the other access decorators (e.g., ``@access.user(cookie=True)``).

-Storing girder.local.cfg inside the package directory is no longer supported
+Storing girderformindlogger.local.cfg inside the package directory is no longer supported
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 In order to facilitate the ability to upgrade Girder using ``pip``, the user configuration file can no longer be stored inside the package directory since it would be deleted on upgrade.
 Users must